-The executive compensation program is comprised of three principal components: (i) base salaries; (ii) bonuses, and (iii) an option plan which will be designed to provide a combination of cash and equity-based compensation to effectively retain and motivate the executive officers to achieve the Resulting Issuer's goals and objectives.
-Each component of the executive compensation program is described below.
+Following listing on the CSE, the executive compensation program is expected to be comprised of three principal components: (i) base salaries; (ii) bonuses, and (iii) an option plan which will be designed to provide a combination of cash and equity-based compensation to effectively retain and motivate the executive officers to achieve the Resulting Issuer's goals and objectives.
+Each component of the expected executive compensation program is described below.